Using hyperlinks in web content

 For example: sms:+1-604-555-0123

-Open links in the same tab
+Open links in the same tab by default

-Open links in a new tab when they are:
+Opening links in a new tab

-- Giving information that disrupts a process, such as filling out a form
+• Giving information that disrupts a process, such as filling out a form

-- Ending a secure session that requires a login, such as BCeID
+• Starting a secure session that requires a login, such as BCeID

-Links to documents and files are capitalized.
+Linking to documents and files

 Linking images

-Whenever you use an image, it must include alternative text (alt-text).
+Whenever you use an image, it must include alternative text (alt text).
 If the image is linked the alt text on the image should tell you where the link goes, such as the name of the page you'll be taken to.

 If the image has a function, such as a magnifying glass to search, the alt text should be ‘search’.